JamesHutchison/megamock/README.md

 # **MegaMock** - _The Developer Experience Upgrade for Python Mocking_

+Project Status: Hiatus and pending further research
+- pylance broke the functionality that allowed for emulated intersection types by breaking the generic type hints.
+This occurred sometime mid-2024 and time has not put been in to determine the cause or workaround.
+As a result, the return typed is `MegaMock[Any]` for many calls rather than a useful one such as `MegaMock[MyClass]`.
+MyPy has also been not useful.

 Pew pew!
 Sane defaults for mocking behavior!
 Patch objects, variables, attributes, etc by passing in the thing in question, rather than passing in dot-delimited path strings!
 Create tests faster than ever!

 Supported Python Versions: 3.10+